TOC Board Structure

 What I value about TOC today, is what drew me to it over a decade ago: the comradeship.
 Through TOC I’ve built much more than a network of contacts; I’ve formed genuine bonds with other likeminded L&D professionals with common aspirations.
 I value TOC’s uncanny ability to build a community of Federal training & development experts (and allies) who share a passion for continuous learning, knowledge sharing and collaboration.
 Finally, I value how through all of its programs — whether it’s a one hour-long webinar or a three-day Annual Institute — TOC provides an opportunity for me to build, connect and learn.

-This year I’m resetting my compass towards E-Learning as I’m really focused on enhancing my skills in the virtual learning environment.
 Over the past year we’ve all pivoted to virtual learning and I want continue to grow in that area.
 Technology is constantly changing and I want ensure that we are able to respond with creative programs that people both enjoy and benefit from experiencing.
 TOC continues to provide valuable opportunities to grow and develop my skillset so I am looking forward to the challenge!

 Mike Powell is the Vice President of Organizational Development and Training for the Powell Consulting Group, a family-owned Management Consulting Company located in Hyattesville, MD.